Photodynamic Therapy (PDT)

 What happens after treatment?

-The treated area will become crusted, scaling, red and inflamed for up to 2 weeks after treatment.
-You are free to go outdoors after 48 hours, but use sunscreen with SPF 30 or higher and avoid unnecessary exposure.
+The treated area may become crusted, scaling, red and inflamed for a few weeks after treatment.* You are free to go outdoors after 48 hours, but use sunscreen with SPF 30 or higher and avoid unnecessary exposure.
 Brown spots may become darker and then peel off – leaving normal skin over a 7-10 day period.

 How do I care for the treated area?

 Wash the treated area with Cetaphil or CeraVe cleanser only, and moisturize with Cetaphil or CeraVe cream or Aquaphor or Biafine ointments.
 Wear a hypoallergenic sunscreen such as Neutrogena Sunscreen for Sensitive Skin SPF 30.
 Ask our Mountain View staff for available free samples.
 These can all be purchased at Costco or Walgreens.
 For the first 48 hours, protect the treated area with clothing from ALL VISIBLE LIGHT including sun, overhead lights and lamps.
 Please call us with any concerns or questions.

 1-3 treatments are necessary to achieve desirable results.* Make a follow-up appointment 4 weeks after your BLU-U treatment for evaluation.
 Subsequent treatments may call for longer or shorter LEVULAN incubation times depending on your previous reaction and response to treatment.